 - Occidental returned $1.6 billion to shareholders in 2013 in the form of dividends.

-- Oxy's market cap at year-end 2012 was $61.7 billion.
+- Occidental's market capitalization at year-end 2013 was $75.7 billion.

 Occidental Chemical Corporation (OxyChem) is a leading North American manufacturer of basic chemicals and vinyls used in products essential to public health and modern life.
 For every product it markets in the U.S., OxyChem’s market position is No. 1 or No. 2.
 OxyChem was established in 1987.

 - 2007: The Dolphin Gas Project, one of the largest energy projects ever undertaken in the Middle East, became fully operational.
 It currently delivers natural gas to customers in the United Arab Emirates and Oman.
-Oxy has been a participant in the Dolphin Gas Project since 2002.
+Occidental has been a participant in the Dolphin Gas Project since 2002.